chitchatjs/chitchatjs-docs/src/plugins/writing.md

   .custom()
   .builder((c: AlexaBuilderContext) => {
-    // specify how this plugin will update the builder context.
+    // specify how this plugin will update the builder context. return ax.intent("WeatherIntent", ["how is the weather"]).build();
   })
   .executor((c: AlexaDialogContext, e: AlexaEvent) => {
-    // specify what this plugin would do in the run time. let res = ResponseFactory.init();
+    // specify what this plugin would do in the run time.

+    // 1. manipulate the response manually
+    let res = ResponseFactory.init();
     res.speak("weather is nice");
     c.currentResponse = res;

+    // 2. or use existing building block: return ax.say("weather is nice");
   })
   .build();
 ```